ezralanglois/arachnid/docs/manual.rst

 An Arachnid script that supports MPI will have the `use-MPI` option in the configuration file.
 Setting this option `True` or adding it to the command line will enable the MPI-ready version of the code.

-Below is an example showing how to run `ap-autopick` on a cluster of 10 nodes where `machinefile` contains a list of the nodes that the script is allowed to use.
+Below is an example showing how to run `ara-autopick` on a cluster of 10 nodes where `machinefile` contains a list of the nodes that the script is allowed to use.

 .. sourcecode:: sh

-	nohup mpiexec -stdin none -n 10 -machinefile machinefile ap-autopick -c autopick.cfg --use-MPI < /dev/null > autopick.log &
+	nohup mpiexec -stdin none -n 10 -machinefile machinefile ara-autopick -c autopick.cfg --use-MPI < /dev/null > autopick.log &

 .. _version_control: